Tradeoffs and Comparison Complexity: Appendix: Additional Theoretical Results

 \begin{ex}\normalfont (Classic decoy effects).
 Consider a setting where options have two attributes, where $\beta=(1,1)$, and where $\tau$ has an $L_1$ complexity representation.
 Consider two indifferent choice options $x=(1,2)$, $y=(2,1)$, and consider the effect of including a phantom option on choice shares between $x$ and $y$. \\ \\ \textit{Case 1}: $z=(1.8,0.8)$.
 Since $d_{L1}(x,z)<d_{L1}(y,z)$, we have $\rho(y,x|\set{z})>0.5$.
 We recover the classic asymmetric dominance effect: the addition of an option that is dominated by the target option $y$ but not by the competitor $x$ distorts choice in favor of $y$. \\ \\ \textit{Case 2}: $z'=(1.5,1.1)$.
-We again have $d_{L1}(x,z')<d_{L1}(y,z')$, we have $\rho(y,x|\set{z'})>0.5$.
-Here, the model predicts a ``good deal" effect -- $z'$ is not dominated by either $x$ or $y$, but its proximity to $y$ makes the target option seem like a ``good deal" relative to $z$, whereas its distance to $x$ prevents the DM from drawing the same inference about the competing option. \\ \\ \textit{Case 3}: $z''=(0.8,0.5)$.
+Since $d_{L1}(x,z')<d_{L1}(y,z')$, we have $\rho(y,x|\set{z'})>0.5$.
+Here, the model predicts a ``good deal'' effect---$z'$ is not dominated by either $x$ or $y$, but its proximity to $y$ makes the target option seem like a ``good deal'' relative to $z$, whereas its distance to $x$ prevents the DM from drawing the same inference about $y$. \\ \\ \textit{Case 3}: $z''=(0.8,0.5)$.
 Here, $d_{L1}(x,z'')=d_{L1}(y,z'')$, and so Corollary \ref{COR:context} implies that $\rho(y,x|\set{z''})=0.5$.
 That is, the model predicts that the addition of a mutually dominated option does not affect choice shares. \end{ex} \textbf{\textit{Comparison to other context-dependent models}}.
-Though each of the choice patterns above can be explained by familiar models, our model is distinct in simultaneously explaining all three.
+Though some of the choice patterns above can be explained by existing context-dependent models, our model is distinct in simultaneously explaining all three.
 The salience \citep{bordalo_salience_2013} and focusing models \citep{koszegi_model_2013} cannot rationalize the decoy effects in Cases 1 and 2.
 The relative thinking model \citep{bushong_model_2021}, in which the DM weighs a given change along an attribute by less when there is a larger range of values along that attribute, can rationalize the decoy effect in Case 1 as a result of option $z$ extending the range of attribute 2 more than attribute 1, but not Case 2, where $z'$ has no effect on attribute ranges.
-The pairwise normalization model \citep{landry_pairwise_2021} predicts that $z$ increases the relative of $y$ relative to $x$ whenever $z_1/z_2$ is closer to $y_1/y_2$ than it is to $x_1/x_2$, and so can rationalize the decoy effects in both Cases 1 and 2, but also delivers the counterfactual prediction that the addition of a mutually dominated option $z''$ will also distort choice in favor of $x$.
-Furthermore, all of these models are formulated in multi-attribute choice, which means they cannot easily explain documented decoy effects in lottery choice \citep{soltani_range-normalization_2012} or other domains.
-Our choice framework straightforwardly applies to lottery and intertemporal choice.
+The pairwise normalization model \citep{landry_pairwise_2021} predicts that $z$ increases the relative of $y$ relative to $x$ whenever $z_1/z_2$ is closer to $y_1/y_2$ than it is to $x_1/x_2$, and so can rationalize the decoy effects in both Cases 1 and 2, but also delivers the prediction that the addition of a mutually dominated option $z''$ will also distort choice in favor of $x$.
+Furthermore, all of these models are formulated in multiattribute choice, and so cannot easily explain documented asymmetric dominance/decoy effects in lottery \citep{soltani_range-normalization_2012} or intertemporal choice \citep{marini_decoy_2019}.
+Because our theory of comparison complexity extends to lottery and intertemporal choice, our model can also be applied to study decoy effects in these domains.